-Gastric Balloon: Can it Jump Start your Weight Loss Journey?
+Gastric Balloon: What it Costs and Can it Jump Start your Weight Loss?

 On the flip side, the gastric balloon procedure also may help severely obese people jump-start massive weight loss.
 In these cases, it also can be useful before another type of bariatric surgery such as gastric bypass if a person is deemed too obese to safely undergo a more invasive surgery.
 Risks of bariatric surgery are increased among individuals with a body mass index greater than 60 and/or those with certain obesity-related health conditions.
 The gastric balloon procedure can help a person reach a safer weight before undergoing surgery.
 Some obesity-related health problems (including high blood pressure, diabetes and sleep apnea) may also improve as a result of gastric balloon weight loss, further increasing the safety of future bariatric surgery.